Breword/tmux/Contributing.md

 - (1240) Key in copy mode to search for word under cursor.

+- source-file should allow - for stdin like load-buffer.

 ### Medium things

 - Marked positions in history.
 Could use the same prompt-detection escape